JujuAdams/Vinyl/docs/5.0/Config-File.md

 ?> To match GameMaker's nomenclature, a JavaScript "object" will be referred to as a "struct" throughout Vinyl's documentation.

+!> In order for live updating to work you must ensure that you have disabled the file system sandbox for your target platform.
+You can find this setting in Game Options in your project.

 |Rule|                                                                                                                                                                                        |
 |----|----------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------|
 |1   |Valid standard JSON is also valid Loose JSON                                                                                                                                            |